 Firstly, let’s cover a few basics.

 What is the role of a defensive midfielder?
-In soccer, the main role of a defensive midfielder is to break up the flow of play when the opposition has possession of the ball.
-Their role also involves supporting the defense and being a link between defense and attack when needed.
+A defensive midfielder is a midfielder who carries the responsibility of breaking up the flow of play when the opposition has possession of the ball.
+Their role involves supporting the defense, protecting their goal, and being a link between the defense and attack when needed.

 1. Defensive Skills

 It almost goes without saying, and it is written in the job description that a defensive midfielder should have great defensive skills.

 This is probably the most important factor to play in this role.
 If you can do everything else on this list well, but you can’t defend, then you’re unlikely to even get a look in for this role on the team.